aruship4/recipe-project/README.md

 The numerical features were standardized using StandardScaler so they were on comparable scales before training.
 For the text-based tags column, I used TF-IDF Vectorization to convert the words into numerical representations that the model could train from.

-The baseline model achieved a Train RMSE of 33.127 and a Test RMSE of 26.898, along with a Train R² of 0.601 and a Test R² of 0.642.
-These results indicate that the model captures some patterns in the data, but still leaves room for improvement in accurately predicting protein content.
+The baseline model achieved a **Train RMSE of 33.127** and a **Test RMSE of 26.898**, along with a **Train R² of 0.601** and a **Test R² of 0.642.** These results indicate that the model captures some patterns in the data, but still leaves room for improvement in accurately predicting protein content.

 The purpose of this baseline model was to establish a simple, interpretable starting point before adding more sophisticated features and modeling techniques.

 ##  Final Model

-For our final model, I used a Random Forest Regressor to predict the protein content of recipes.
+For our final model, I used a **Random Forest Regressor** to predict the protein content of recipes.
 This model builds on our baseline by incorporating engineered nutritional features and text-based features extracted from recipe tags.

 ### Features Used:

 I trained the model using the following features:

 - log_calories
-  - We applied a log transformation to the calorie values using log(calories + 1) to reduce skew and limit the impact of extreme outliers.
+  - I applied a log transformation to the calorie values using log(calories + 1) to reduce skew and limit the impact of extreme outliers.

 - cal_to_carb_ratio: I created a calorie-to-carbohydrate ratio feature: calories / (carbohydrates + 1)
   - This captures the nutritional balance of each recipe more effectively than raw values alone.